Strategy: Use Science-Based Supplements to Counteract Functional Losses of Aging; Move Better, Think Better, Feel Better!

 - Anti-oxidants – to retard aging, reduce inflammation, fight cellular and DNA damage and promote healing.

-- Vitamins and minerals – to provide optimum nutrition for our aging bodies.
+- Vitamins and minerals – to provide optimum nutrition for our aging bodies; making up for diminished nutrient levels in modern agriculture’s foods.

 - Essential Fatty Acids – to replace those lost in food processing, needed for the proper function of every cell in your body.
 They are very important for holding down inflammation in all out tissues.